CALL 619-485-6029

 • Chills

-Once the “high” from the drug are over, a moderate MDMA user may experience discomfort and withdrawal symptoms for up to a week.
+Once the “high” from the drug is over, a moderate MDMA user may experience discomfort and withdrawal symptoms for up to a week.
 These symptoms include:

 • Extreme mood swings – impulsiveness and aggression